alessandro90/cpputils/README.md

 ### [enumerate](src/include/cpputils/functional/enumerate.hpp)

-Compatible with pipe syntax.
+Compatible with transform syntax.
 Custom types are supported as index (see example).

 #### **Example**